Shell

 echo "$NAME"

 • Whitespace matters!
+NO SPACE!!!

 • Use $VAR, or ${VAR} (preferred) to output the value of the variable VAR